 “OK, how many dogs are you interested in, Al?”

 I glance around the girls standing around me, “A lot more than when I first started looking.”
 All smile.
 “Look, before we get to the nuts and bolts, I’ve no choice now, I have to get this lot a bunch of puppies.
 So let’s go get that organised.
 I hope you’ve enough that are old enough to leave their dams.”
-I get a nod with big smile in reply.
+I get a nod yes with big smile in reply.
 “OK, this is how I want it done.
 I want us all to gather in a circle sitting on the ground with the puppies in a large cage in the middle of the circle.
 Each puppy is to be lifted out, one by one, and introduced to all in the circle for a quick pet, then back to the cage after being introduced to us all.
 While this goes on we’ll chat.
 After all the puppies have been introduced to everyone I want them released from the cage.
 I want to see who they make their own way to.”
-They give me odd looks, except Maggie, she smiles.
+They give me odd looks, except Maggie, she just smiles wider.

 Five minutes later we’re all in a large yard area sitting in a huge half circle: my girls, those looking after them, my girlfriends, and a few of the guards who said they’d like a puppy when I asked them if any of them wanted one.
 I’m in the middle of the half circle, and the other guards are all well back.
 The flat side of the ‘D’ we make is made up of some large kennels and yards with six bitches and their puppies in them.
 Maggie first introduces the bitches to those in the circle, then does the same with the puppies.
 Each dog is given a short petting by all of us.
 With the introductions over Maggie and five staff open the gates to the yards to let the puppies out.